jacksleight/statamic-memberbox/README.md

 ## Contributing

-All contributions are very welcome and appreciated!
-However, plese bear in mind that while Memberbox's source code is open source and publicly available, it is proprietary.
+Contributions are very welcome, however please bear in mind that while Memberbox's source code is open source and publicly available, it is proprietary.
 Everything in this repo, including any community-contributed code, is the property of Jack Sleight.

 <!-- /statamic:hide -->